Environmental Health Careers: What They Are and How to Start

 • Advising on all environmental health matters based on research and experiments

-How to become an environmental health professional
+How to become an environmental health officer

-Get the proper education
+1. Get the proper education.

-To become a qualified EHP in England, Wales, and Northern Ireland, you must first obtain an honours degree or master’s in environmental health from a university accredited by the Chartered Institute of Environmental Health (CIEH).
+To become a qualified EHP in England, Wales, and Northern Ireland, you must first obtain an honours degree or master’s in environmental health from a university accredited by The Chartered Institute of Environmental Health (CIEH).
 In Scotland, you’d look for accreditation from The Royal Environmental Health Institute of Scotland (REHIS).

 If you studied another subject or have equivalent qualifications and experience, you may also be able to enrol in an accredited postgraduate course.
 Apprenticeships may also allow you to mix your education and practical work experience.

-Work in the field
+2. Work in the field.

-Within the UK, you can find environmental health jobs with employers including:
+Within the UK, you can find environmental health jobs with employers, including:

 • Local governmental bodies in charge of issues like environmental protection, public health, and housing conditions